-Here are 5 creative and meaningful ways you can generate a big spirit of gratitude in for your workplace:
+Here are 5 creative and meaningful ways you can generate a big spirit of gratitude in your workplace:

 Have you heard about our Wow cards?
-Well they’re cards used to write how someone has wow’d us and we share it with that person.
-Wow cards don’t have to be formal pieces of paper, you can use anything like sticky notes, greeting cards, or index cards!
+Well, they’re cards used to write how someone has wow’d us, and we share it with that person.
+Wow cards don’t have to be formal pieces of paper; you can use anything like sticky notes, greeting cards, or index cards!
 The point is to share how someone has wow’d you.

 At your next team meeting, take 10 minutes to have each employee write out a wow for another team member and have them share it with that person.
-Or you can write wows for each team member and share it with them individually.
+Or you can write wows for each team member and share them with them individually.

 Maybe one of your employees just bought a house, had a baby, or finally ran that marathon.
 To create connectedness and a sense of progress in life, it’s important to celebrate personal wins - even if you’re at work!
 The holidays also mark a close to the year, so take a moment to acknowledge the wins of your team to highlight all the things they’ve accomplished this year.

 You can do this in one big sweep!
 How?
 Schedule a “meeting,” but have a cake and balloons or something commemorative and read out all the wins that your team sent in.
 Enjoy and celebrate together!

 You might be kidding yourself if you think working at your company is the only aspiration your employees have.
 If you don’t know what those other dreams are, then find out!
 Where do they want to travel?

 If you are giving gifts this year, get them something that can encourage them to seek their dreams.
 If you have an employee who has always wanted to go to travel around the world, get them a cool luggage tag.
 Or maybe someone wants to learn to be a better cook, an apron or personalized cutting board would be a great idea!